NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by search term (where search term is a code)

-Get concepts matching a search term within a specified terminology and restrict the search results using a code as the search term.
+`ConceptTests.GetConceptBySearchTermAsCode()` - Get concepts matching a search term within a specified terminology and restrict the search results using a code as the search term.

 ```